aosabook/500lines/dagoba/chapter.md

 We'll use an object as our namespace.
 An object in JavaScript is mostly just an unordered set of key/value pairs.
 We only have four basic data structures to choose from in JS, so we'll be using this one a lot.
 (A fun question to ask people at parties is "What are the four basic data structures in JavaScript?")

-Now we need some some graphs.
+Now we need some graphs.
 We can build these using a classic OOP pattern, but JavaScript offers us prototypal inheritance, which means we can build up a prototype object -- we'll call it Dagoba.G -- and then instantiate copies of that using a factory function.
 An advantage of this approach is that we can return different types of objects from the factory, instead of binding the creation process to a single class constructor.
 So we get some extra flexibility for free.

 ```javascript
 Dagoba.G = {}                                           // the prototype